Are your website forms collecting dust while potential customers slip away unnoticed?

 Form tracking helps you get valuable insights into your user’s behavior and how they engage with different forms on your website.
 And with Google Analytics, you can measure not only form submissions, but several other important metrics:

-Now, are you ready to learn how to use Google Analytics for tracking form submissions and conversions?
+Now, are you ready to learn how to use Google Analytics to track form submissions and conversions?

 How to Set Up Form Tracking in Google Analytics the Easy Way